 The Physical Education Department aims to provide all students with a positive experience within their PE lessons and extra-curricular activities.
 We aim to encourage a lifelong interest in sport and a healthy lifestyle and strive to ensure that each and every student has the opportunity to develop physically, socially and morally within the department’s programmes of learning.
 Our main aim is to have more of our pupils taking part in sport and physical activity within school, as well as increasing the opportunities these pupils have to compete in these activities against other schools.

 At Key Stage 5 we offer A Level Physical Education and this is a perfect continuation of GCSE PE from Key Stage 4.
 This is a classroom based course where pupils study the ‘biology of sport.’
 Specific topics include sport psychology, energy systems and the biomechanics of sport.
-We also run a sixth form football team and have regular training sessions to improve skill levels.
-This team enters regional, county and national football competitions.

 The PE department also offer a wide range of Extra Curricular activities (See extra curricular timetable) and school teams for students, with clubs running at lunchtimes and after school.
 These range from football, netball and basketball to rugby and volleyball.
 School teams have a long history of great success with students often going on to represent the County and England in their chosen sports.